The Fabelmans: Plot

-The following week, Burt receives another work promotion, requiring another move to Saratoga, California.
-To keep the marriage intact, Bennie stays in Phoenix, but not before gifting Sammy a new film camera.
-Sammy refuses the camera until Bennie lets him pay $35 for it.
-Despite purchasing the camera, Sammy announces he will never use it.

-Soon after arriving in his new neighborhood and school, Sammy becomes targeted by students Logan and Chad, who levy anti-Semitic abuse toward him.
-He also begins dating the devoutly Christian Monica.
-While having dinner with the Fabelmans, she suggests that Sammy film their Ditch Day at the beach, something he considers and eventually accepts after Monica tells him her father owns a 16mm Arriflex camera that he would let him use.
+The following week, Burt receives another promotion, requiring another move to Saratoga, California.
+Bennie stays in Phoenix, but not before giving Sammy a new camera.
+Sammy refuses it until Bennie lets him pay $35 for it, but slips it back in Sammy's pocket when they hug goodbye.
+Despite receiving the camera, Sammy decides never to use it.
+After arriving in his new neighborhood and school, Sammy becomes targeted by students Logan and Chad, who subject him to antisemitic abuse.
+He begins dating the devoutly Christian Monica.
+While having dinner with the Fabelmans, she suggests that Sammy film their Ditch Day at the beach, something he accepts after Monica mentions that her father owns a 16 mm Arriflex camera that he would let him use.

-After finally moving from a rental to their newly purchased home, Mitzi and Burt announce their divorce due to her extreme depression and his discovery of the affair.
-This leaves the family heartbroken.
+Mitzi and Burt announce their divorce, citing her depression and his discovery of the affair.
 At prom, Sammy declares his love for Monica and asks her to come with him to Hollywood after high school.
-Unable to throw away her own life's plans to attend Texas A&M University, she breaks up with him, leaving him despondent.

-The Ditch Day film is played in front of Sammy's peers to a rapturous response.
-It glorifies Logan and vilifies Chad.
-When Logan confronts Sammy, confused over his positive portrayal, they reach an understanding, cemented when Logan fights Chad off when he tries to attack Sammy.
-The next morning, Mitzi and Sammy talk about their future together; just as she cannot give up her love for Bennie, she tells Sammy not to give up his love for filmmaking.
+Unwilling to throw away her own life's plans to attend Texas A&M University, she breaks up with him.
+The Ditch Day 1964 film is played in front of Sammy's peers to a rapturous response.
+It glorifies Logan and humiliates Chad.
+Sammy is distraught that Monica just broke up with him, and he disappears to a school corridor.
+Logan finds and confronts Sammy, confused and emotional over his positive portrayal.
+Chad finds them and tries to attack Sammy, but Logan defends him.
+Logan threatens Sammy to never tell anyone that he got emotional and offers him a puff on his cigarette.
+Sammy agrees to keep this secret but jokes that he might make a movie about it.

 The following year, Sammy is living with his father in Hollywood.
-He wants to drop out of college, but is unable to find work in filmmaking.
-Burt begrudgingly accepts his son's passion.
-After seeing a photograph of Mitzi and Bennie together, Burt tells Sammy to keep on his path if it makes him happy.
-Sammy finally receives an offer from CBS to work on Hogan's Heroes.

-Knowing he is more interested in filmmaking, show co-creator Bernard Fein invites Sammy to meet director John Ford, one of his greatest filmmaking influences.
-During their brief meeting, Ford offers Sammy some pointers on framing.
-Newly invigorated, Sammy walks through the studio backlot.
-The camera frames the horizon in the center, contrary to Ford's advice, then conspicuously tilts to place it at the bottom.
+He wants to drop out of college but cannot find work in filmmaking.
+Burt grudgingly accepts his son's passion and tells Sammy to keep on his path if it makes him happy.
+Sammy receives an offer to work on Hogan's Heroes.
+Knowing that he is more interested in filmmaking, show co-creator Bernard Fein invites Sammy to meet director John Ford, one of his greatest influences.
+During their brief meeting, Ford offers Sammy some pointers on framing, insisting that he never place the horizon in the center of the frame.
+Newly invigorated, Sammy walks through the studio backlot, the shot adjusting itself to match Ford's tip.